My friend Joe

 A flower whose name unknown,

-I was about to write before my dream broken, of a forever maiden.
+I was about to write Joe in the dream, of a forever maiden.

 Her parents away in coal pits.